nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ### Quitting ChopChop **`quit`**
 This command quits ChopChop.
 Your recipe data is already saved whenever a command is executed, so you do not need to save it manually before quitting.
+Note that you can also quit ChopChop by pressing the function key `F4`.

 Usage: `quit`